HackTheDinos/dinobook/README.md

 http://dinobook.meteor.com

 To view locally (must have meteor installed):
-  1) Git Clone
+  1) git clone repository
   2) cd Dinos
   3) meteor

 Field Book - multiple solutions, meteor framework
   Contains:
-    Form for inputting fossil information (with validation) Map which shows location of inputted files, as well as selected input fields, List of all information currently in database Search capabilities
+    - Form for inputting fossil information (with validation)
+    - Map which shows location of inputted files, as well as selected input fields
+    - List of all information currently in database
+    - Search capabilities
-    "Shopping List" or "TODO List" for paleontologists in the field
+    - "Shopping List" or "TODO List" for paleontologists in the field

 TODO: